 Have a safe trip and enjoy your travels!

 For more information:

-Smart Traveller is a useful resource when planning
+Smart Traveller is a useful planning resource

 The Travel Doctor for information on vaccinations and travelling with medications